camel-tooling/camel-lsp-client-vscode/Readme.md

 [![Gitter](https://img.shields.io/gitter/room/camel-tooling/Lobby.js.svg)](https://gitter.im/camel-tooling/Lobby)

 # Apache Camel for Visual Studio Code
-This is a preview release of the [Visual Studio Code](https://code.visualstudio.com/) extension that adds [Apache Camel](http://camel.apache.org/) language support for coding in XML DSL and Java DSL.
+This is a preview release of the [Visual Studio Code](https://code.visualstudio.com/) extension that adds [Apache Camel](http://camel.apache.org/) language support for XML DSL and Java DSL code.

 When you add this extension to your installation of VS Code, the VS Code editor provides the following features: